CenterBLC/N1904/docs/features/cls.md

 cl | Clause | 1476

 ## Note

-See also the description in [MACULA Greek Treebank for the Nestle 1904 Greek New Testament.pdf](https://nbviewer.org/github/biblicalhumanities/greek-new-testament/blob/master/syntax-trees/nestle1904/doc/Nestle%201904%20Treebank%20Documentation.pdf) on page 4 and 5 (section 2.2.
-Syntactic Categories at Word Level: Part of Speech Labels).
+See also the description in [MACULA Greek Treebank for the Nestle 1904 Greek New Testament.pdf](https://nbviewer.org/github/biblicalhumanities/greek-new-testament/blob/master/syntax-trees/nestle1904/doc/Nestle%201904%20Treebank%20Documentation.pdf) on page 4 and 5:
+ - section 2.2: Syntactic Categories at Word Level: Part of Speech Labels
+ - section 2.3: Syntactic Categories at Phrase Level

 ## Source description